TomasdeA/mycobot320_ws/README.md

 ---

 This ROS 2 package provides symbolic and numeric tools to analyze the kinematics and singularities of the myCobot320 robot.
-It combines the flexibility of the Python Robotics Toolbox with ROS 2 tools like RViz, joint state publishing, and int the future MoveIt-based collision validation.
+It combines the flexibility of the Python Robotics Toolbox with ROS 2 tools like RViz with joint state publishing.

 ---